willow-ahrens/FinchBenchmarks/README.md

 Each experiment has several associated scripts that are all prefixed by it's name.
 We use `alpha` as an example.

-`alpha.jl` is a julia script that runs the experiments.
+`alpha.jl` is a Julia script that runs the experiments.
 It can be invoked as

 `julia --project=. alpha.jl RESULT_FILE`

 where `RESULT_FILE` is the name of the json output in long format.

-`alpha.sh` is a bash script that runs `alpha.jl` after setting appropriate environment variables to keep dataset and julia package downloads inside the toplevel directory.
+`alpha.sh` is a bash script that runs `alpha.jl` after setting appropriate environment variables to keep dataset and Julia package downloads inside the toplevel directory.
 This script produces `alpha_results.json`, the results.

-`alpha_plot.jl` is a julia script that reads the results file and generates plots.
+`alpha_plot.jl` is a Julia script that reads the results file and generates plots.
 It can be invoked as

 `julia --project=. alpha_plot.jl RESULT_FILE PLOT_FILE`